tinninj/CS330-Programing-Language-Project/README.md

 Classes and Objects
  ==================

 JavaScript is an object-oriented language, which means that it allows you to create objects that have properties and methods.
 Objects group data together and add meaning in the form of properties.
 You could create a Dog class and add properties like name, age, and breed.
 Methods created for the Dog class define the actions an object from the Dog class can perform or have performed on them.
-Here is an example of an object and a class:
+Here is an example of a class:

         export default class Dog{//export default enables us to export the class to a new file constructor(name,age,breed){//the constructor creates and initializes an object